 That said, it is undoubtedly a distracting element, especially when you are immersed in your performance, and you feel like following your instinct on rhythm and expression.

 The main problem, according to detractors, is the lack of expression you could otherwise have if musicians were free to phrase and add accelerando or ritardando solutions to their song.
-The result, instead, is rather square and motionless.

 This is undoubtedly true, but we should always consider the style and genre of music we are examining.
+The majority of popular music genres tend to gravitate towards perfect rhythm, having bad timing can simply make your music sound very unprofessional.

 In conclusion, click tracks are indeed very useful to develop a musician’s skills and to have a precise on-stage or in-studio performance.
 They hold an essential place in many popular genres for live performances.